Marquel Blackwell: Tampa Bay Buccaneers

 In 2004, Blackwell signed with the Tampa Bay Buccaneers.

 Montreal Alouettes

 In 2005, Blackwell signed with the Montreal Alouettes of the Canadian Football League (CFL).

 Alabama Steeldogs

 In 2006, Blackwell signed with the Alabama Steeldogs of the Arena Football 2 (af2), where former Dixie and USF teammate Glenn Davis served as assistant coach.

 Blackwell was inducted into the USF Athletic Hall of Fame in 2013.

 Coaching career

-Early Coaching Career
+Early coaching career

 Following his playing career Blackwell spent two years as the head coach of Freedom High School's football team after one as the offensive coordinator.
 In 2009 became a program assistant at the University of South Florida where he spent three years.
 In 2012 he was the running backs coach for Western Kentucky.

 Toledo

 In 2016 and 2017 Blackwell worked as the running backs coach for Toledo.

 West Virginia

 On February 15, 2018, Blackwell was named the running backs coach at West Virginia University.